PhantoomDev/bt3-re/readme.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues for discussion.

-## Open Knowledge, No Gatekeeping

-**Important**: This project explicitly rejects gatekeeping and "insider knowledge" culture that has historically hindered BT3's modding scene.
-If you're someone who hoards knowledge or refuses to share information to maintain some perceived advantage or status - this project is NOT for you.

-What we stand for:
-- Open collaboration and knowledge sharing
-- Documentation of ALL findings and techniques
-- Helping newcomers learn and contribute
-- Building a sustainable, growing modding community

-What we don't tolerate:
-- Gatekeeping information
-- Refusing to explain techniques or discoveries
-- Creating artificial barriers for new contributors
-- "I know something you don't know" attitudes

-This project aims to revitalize BT3's modding scene through open collaboration.
-If you're not on board with this philosophy, please find another project.
-We're here to build something for everyone, not to stroke egos.

-### What This Means in Practice
-- Share and document your discoveries
-- Make a good faith effort to comment and explain your code
-- Share techniques when you understand them
-- Welcome questions and help others learn
-- Value all contributions, regardless of experience level
-- Encourage and support new contributors
-- If you're not great at documentation/commenting, that's okay - just try your best and others can help

-The goal is to learn and grow together.
-Not everyone starts as an expert documenter or explainer, but we can all work towards building a more open and helpful community.

 ## Resources
 - [GGPO Documentation](https://github.com/pond3r/ggpo)